-We also place great value on input from our investors and other stakeholders and engage regularly with them to gain insights into the ESG issues they care about most.
+We also place great value on input from our investors and other stakeholders and engage regularly with them to gain insights into the governance, environmental and social issues they care about most.

-Our ESG Office, comprised of members of our management team and other dedicated professionals, is charged with enabling a global ESG strategy that integrates our business goals with all ESG efforts across the enterprise, including sustainability, inclusion, diversity and engagement, privacy, security and the Akamai Foundation.
+Our ESG Office, comprised of members of our management team and other dedicated professionals, is charged with enabling a global ESG strategy that integrates our business goals with all ESG efforts across the enterprise, including sustainability, inclusion, diversity and engagement, and the Akamai Foundation.